 Hugely popular and deservedly so.
 You will not be short of company on this route from Milngavie to Fort William taking you across the desolate Rannoch Moor into Glen Coe.
 Internationally known and walked by 10’s of thousands each year.
-Catch the weather and this will be a memorial experience, but be prepared for changeable conditions at any time of year.
+Catch the weather and this will be a memorable experience, but be prepared for changeable conditions at any time of year.

 Time of year